Nearrivers/Labmonster/README.md

 Labmonster is a desktop software for fighting games enthusiasts.
 Especially those who play too much [training mode](https://glossary.infil.net/?t=Lab).

-## 💪 Features
+## 💪 Roadmap
-- You can create graphs to visualize [RPS Situations](https://glossary.infil.net/?t=RPS) and better understand risk-reward
+- You will be able to create graphs to visualize [RPS Situations](https://glossary.infil.net/?t=RPS) and better understand risk-reward
-- You can create character sheets on a game-to-game basis and recreate your own [Dustloop wiki](https://www.dustloop.com/w/Main_Page) equivalent
+- You will be able to  create character sheets on a game-to-game basis and recreate your own [Dustloop wiki](https://www.dustloop.com/w/Main_Page) equivalent
-- You can tell the software who are you playing and it will remember it.
+- You will be able to  tell the software who are you playing and it will remember it.
 The next time you'll create a move of _another_ character that is punishable, the application will tell you how your character will be able to punish that move.
 You can rank punishes by what YOU prioritize in a game.
 Is it damage ?
 [Corner carry](https://glossary.infil.net/?t=Corner%20Carry) ?
 [Oki](https://glossary.infil.net/?t=RPS) and so on...
 The software will tell you "here, this punish does more damage but this one has better Oki".
 - You can launch a screen record and save the replay in the app
 - Hugely inspired by [Obsidian](https://obsidian.md/):
   - Elements in the app will be linkable between each other.